 ‘I believe in the soul,’ he said, the words as sure as any vow.
 ‘I believe in the part of every living thing that can never be destroyed.’

 In the afternoon light, dust motes drifting through air, he looked young, tenuous, and painfully alive.
-The heart in my chest, deflated, sagging, and drained of all blood long ago, strained to beat once more.
+The heart in my chest, deflated and sagging, strained to beat once more.

-He leaned forward, and kissed me deftly, the taste moist and sweet.
+He leaned forward to kiss me deftly, the taste moist and sweet.
 Where his mouth touched my skin, I burned.
 The sensation was like a brand, a memory; a thing that altered you irreversibly once it occurred.

 ‘You don’t know how long I’ve wanted to do that,’ the stranger said.
 ‘You can hardly imagine.’